Mile Ilić: Early life and career

 Upon returning to Belgrade, encouraged by his sister Slavica, the tall ten-year-old began practicing basketball by enrolling in KK Partizan's youth categories coached by Aleksandar Bućan.
 Living with his older sister in a Konjarnik neighbourhood apartment provided for by her basketball salary, in addition to attending primary school, pre-teen Mile bussed to Partizan youth team practices at the 20th October Elementary School gym facilities on the other side of Belgrade in Blok 70.

 By 1996, Slavica Ilić secured a transfer abroad to France with Stade Clermontois BF and twelve-year-old Mile rejoined their parents by moving back to Bosnia where the war had ended in the meantime.
 Still in primary school, he continued pursuing basketball, this time within the KK Rudar Ugljevik youth categories.

-Though now part of a small provincial club well off the radar for most basketball scouts, teenage Ilić kept drawing attention due to his exceptional height and, by 1999, he was scouted by KK Hemofarm's head coach Željko Lukajić who facilitated his transfer to the Vršac club where the fifteen-year-old youngster got assigned to its youth categories.
-Following a tryout with KK Hemofarm's youth team in late summer 1999, head coach Petar Rodić reportedly liked teenage Ilić, however, due to the club's 1999-00 youth squad already being completed, he did not get placed on the team right away and returned back to Ugljevik.
-Some ten days later, the team created a roster spot for him and the tall teenager joined KK Hemofarm, a club financed by the state-owned pharmaceutical company of the same name led by CEO Miodrag Babić.
+Though now part of a small provincial club well off the radar for most basketball scouts, teenage Ilić kept drawing attention due to his exceptional height and, by 1999, he was scouted by KK Hemofarm's head coach Željko Lukajić who facilitated the fifteen-year-old's tryout at the Vršac club's youth system.
+Following the late summer 1999 tryout, during which Hemofarm's youth team head coach Petar Rodić reportedly liked teenage Ilić's skills, the youngster still did not get placed on the team due to the club's 1999-00 youth squad already being completed.
+Instead, he returned to Ugljevik where he even enrolled in a local high school.
+Some ten days later, however, the team created a roster spot for him and the tall teenager joined KK Hemofarm, a club financed by the state-owned pharmaceutical company of the same name led by CEO Miodrag Babić.

 Coached by Rodić, teenage Ilić played for the KK Hemofarm youth team alongside fellow youngsters Darko Miličić, Miljan Pupović, Nenad Mišanović, Vukašin Aleksić, Marko Kolarić, Nikola Tutuš, etc.

 Playing career

 FMP

 After three seasons in KK Hemofarm's youth system, seeing his opportunities of entering the club's first team limited, Ilić decided to unilaterally leave Vršac during summer 2002 and transfer to YUBA League rivals FMP.
 The legal basis he took advantage of for doing so was an unmet clause in his stipend-based contract at Hemofarm that stipulated the club's obligation to provide the youth player with a professional contract by the time he turns eighteen years of age.

 Arriving in Železnik, to a club run by club president and owner Nebojša Čović and sporting director Ratko Radovanović, eighteen-year-old Ilić thus started his first team, full squad career.

-In the 2005 NBA Draft he was drafted by the New Jersey Nets as a 43rd overall pick.
+In the 2005 NBA draft he was drafted by the New Jersey Nets as a 43rd overall pick.